Making death the most conscious experience of your life.

 A whale sculpture with a fountain that creates water spray, designed to resemble a whale spouting water.

-APPROACHING DEATH
+FACING DEATH

 I am / a loved one is transitioning soon and I want support during the actual passing.